GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

   * Header Key: A key for use with the Header AEAD Algorithm for protecting the header fields of 1-RTT packets in the channel as described in {{RFC9001}}.
       * **Author's Note:** I assume it’s not better to use a TLS CipherSuite because there is no KDF stage for deriving these keys (they are a strict server-to-client advertisement), so the Hash part would be unused? (<https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4>)

 A client MUST NOT use the channel ID included in the MC_CHANNEL_ANNOUNCE frame as a connection ID for the unicast connection.
-If it is already in use, the client SHOULD retire it as soon as possible.
+If it is already in use, the client should retire it as soon as possible.
-As the server knows which connection IDs are in use by the client, it SHOULD wait with the sending of a MC_CHANNEL_JOIN frame until the channel ID associated with it has been retired by the client.
+As the server knows which connection IDs are in use by the client, it MUST wait with the sending of a MC_CHANNEL_JOIN frame until the channel ID associated with it has been retired by the client.

 As the properties in MC_CHANNEL_ANNOUNCE frames are immutable during the lifetime of a channel, a server SHOULD NOT send a MC_CHANNEL_ANNOUNCE frame for the same channel more than once to each client.

-A server MUST send an MC_CHANNEL_ANNOUNCE frame for a channel before sending a MC_CHANNEL_PROPERTIES or MC_CHANNEL_JOIN frame for it.
+A server SHOULD send an MC_CHANNEL_ANNOUNCE frame for a channel before sending a MC_CHANNEL_PROPERTIES or MC_CHANNEL_JOIN frame for it.

 ## MC_CHANNEL_PROPERTIES {#channel-properties-frame}

-An MC_CHANNEL_PROPERTIES frame (type=TBD-01) is sent from server to client, either with the unicast connection or in an existing joined multicast channel.
+An MC_CHANNEL_PROPERTIES frame (type=TBD-12..TBD-13) is sent from server to client, either with the unicast connection or in an existing joined multicast channel.
 The MC_CHANNEL_PROPERTIES frame consists of the properties of a channel that are mutable and might change during the course of its lifetime.

 A server can send an update to a prior MC_CHANNEL_PROPERTIES frame with a new sequence number increased by one.